4-Week TEFL Course in Chiang Mai, Thailand

 If you decide to leave Thailand, your TEFL certificate opens up opportunities to teach in dozens of countries worldwide.

-Again, the School of TEFL team and the specialist staff at Via Lingua will provide you with advice and support.
-We offer guidance on preparing a strong CV and provide advice on how to approach language schools and explore available opportunities.
+Again, the School of TEFL team and the staff at SEE TEFL will provide you with advice and support.
+We offer guidance on tailoring your CV to local market conditions and support you in identifying opportunities with schools and other potential employers.
+SEE TEFL also offers a one-to-one consultation with the school director for graduates looking to teach abroad.

 Eligibility